sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 ## Conclusion

-Good tests interact with the app similar to how a real user would do that, they don’t test implementation details, and they are resilient to code changes that don’t change the behavior.
+Good tests interact with the app similar to how a real user would do that; they don’t test implementation details, and they are resilient to code changes that don’t change the behavior.

 We’ve learned how to write good end-to-end tests using Playwright, how to set it up, and how to mock network requests using Mock Service Worker.

-However, Playwright has many more features that we haven’t covered in the article, and that may be useful one day.
+However, Playwright has many more features that we haven’t covered in the article that may be useful one day.